MarcusCFarias/BloodBankManagement/README.md

 - Send email when the storage is above minimum
 - Some business rules on domain

-## 4. Technologies Used, Patterns and Architecture
+## 4. Technologies Used, Frameworks, Patterns and Architecture
 - ASP .NET 8
 - Entity Framework Core
 - SQL Server
 - Docker Container
 - Repository Pattern
+- Result Pattern
 - Domain Event Pattern
 - Migrations
 - Fluent Validation
-- MediatR
-- CQRS
+- CQRS using MediatR
 - Clean Architecture
 - Send emails with MailKit
-- Result Pattern
 - Unit Tests using xUnit, Bogus, FluentAssertions, Coverlet and Moq

 ## 5. Running on your machine